treeverse/onboarding/README.md

 ## Action Items
 - Fix reoccurring events to be based on groups - Barak
 - Label the front door with the company label - Tal
+- Write a setup script for new laptop - Barak
+- Contribute scripts such as new-lakefs - Barak